metacall/core/.github/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Here is an examplary process you can follow to create an issue on MetaCall:
+Here is an exemplary process you can follow to create an issue on MetaCall:

 1. Identify a problem or a possible addition to Metacall codebase/operation<br>
 for instance: ```pre-commit-clang-format not working on windows...```